 Financial advisors and planners also say that often it is seen that investors invest in ELSS to save taxes but they withdraw the amount after the three-year lockin expires.
 They say that this is not a good strategy.
 Investors should continue to remain invested in ELSS for the long run to reap maximum benefit.
 According to them even a better approach is to start a systematic investment plan (SIP) in an ELSS and continue to enjoy tax benefits year after year without burdening one’s wallet as the end of the financial year approaches.

-Industry data show that compared to a 15.4% annual return from large cap SIP funds over the last five years, ELSS have returned 19.7% while mid-cap funds have returned 25.6%.
+Industry data show that compared to a 15.4% annual return from large cap Equity funds over the last five years, ELSS have returned 19.7% while mid-cap funds have returned 25.6%.
 Here, however, the main point to remember is that while investments in ELSS come with tax sops, the same does not hold good in case of large cap and mid-cap funds.

 utiswatantra.com is a UTI Mutual Fund investor education initiative